anjathiart/100-days-of-code/r1-log.md

 ### R1D99 - 20201114
 Linguilearn.
 Moving forward with yesterday's momentum.
 My api endpoints for searching and serving details is working.
 The UI shell is there for this component, but I havent made the `InputText` component reactive yet.
 Did a lot of refactoring and added an extra section to my tracer-bullet-style-trello-story-card, calling the `checklist` "sprouted questions" for now, to keep track of things I must consider / keep in mind / research / address... later, or in a different card.
 For now focusing on one trace.

+### R1D100 - 20201115
+Linguilearn.
+Search / View word.
+I have made the components reactive.
+Users can now search for a word and the results are displayed in a list.
+I am slowlyy understanding better how to use the render() function to add variables, run some loops, etc, and why / how.
+But just by trial and error.
+I'm in a good flow and things are coming together nicely.
+TRACER BULLETS ARE MY NEW BEST FRIEND.